Rodge Glass: Biography

 Glass was born in Cheshire, England.
-He attended an "an Orthodox Jewish Primary School, an 11+ All Boys Grammar School, a Co-Ed Private School, a Monk-sponsored Catholic College, [and] Hebrew University in Jerusalem."
+He attended an "Orthodox Jewish Primary School, an 11+ All Boys Grammar School, a Co-Ed Private School, a Monk-sponsored Catholic College, [and] Hebrew University in Jerusalem."
 In 1997, Glass moved to Scotland to receive an undergraduate degree from Strathclyde University.
-For graduate school, he attended Glasgow University, where he was tutored by Alasdair Gray, James Kelman, Janice Galloway, and received a Master of Philosophy degree in Creative Writing.
+For graduate school, he attended Glasgow University jointly with Strathclyde where he was tutored by Alasdair Gray, James Kelman, Janice Galloway, and received a Master of Philosophy degree in Creative Writing.
 Between 2002 and 2005, Glass worked as a personal assistant to Alasdair Gray, which inspired his later biography of the writer.
 In 2008, he received a Doctor of Literature and Philosophy degree from the University of Glasgow.
+Glass's biography of Gray won a Somerset Maugham Award for Non-Fiction in 2009, when it was published in an updated edition.

-Glass has worked as an editor for multiple publications and written for The Guardian, The Paris Review, The Herald, The Scotsman, and others.
-In 2013, he began working as a "Reader in Literary Fiction at Edge Hill University and Fiction Editor at Freight Books."
+Glass has worked as an editor and writer for multiple publications and written for The Guardian, The Paris Review, The Herald, The Scotsman, and others.
+In 2013, he began working as a Senior Lecturer at Edge Hill University and Fiction Editor at Freight Books."
+He returned to Creative Writing at the University of Strathclyde in 2020, where he served as the Convener of the Master of Letters program in Creative Writing from 2020-2025 As of 2025, he is a Reader in Creative Writing at the University of Strathclyde.

-He is currently a Senior Lecturer in Creative Writing at the University of Strathclyde, where he also serves as the Convener of the Master of Letters program in Creative Writing.
+Since publishing his biography of Alasdair Gray, Glass has continued to work in Gray Studies, publishing creative and critical work on the Glaswegian visual artist and writer.
+In 2022 he was Co-Convener of the 2nd International Alasdair Gray Conference, which featured newly commissioned work by Ali Smith and Jenny Brownrigg and in his role at Strathclyde he has worked from 2020 to 2025 on a series of Creative Commissions with the Alasdair Gray Archive, where writers are invited to respond to an aspect of Gray's work.
+Writers featured in this series include: Chitra Ramaswamy, Michael Pedersen, Sara Sheridan and Denise Mina.